Tracer-Cloud/tracer-test-pipelines-bioinformatics/README.md

 results locally.
 Users launching jobs on AWS Batch will require AWS credentials with access to the Tracer AWS account, as well as IAM permissions for creating and managing AWS Batch resources.

+#### Local Execution

+An additional Nextflow configuration, [nextflow-config/local.config](nextflow-config/local.config), can be used to limit the number of CPU cores or memory during local execution.
+It also sets the platform to `aarch64` when running pipelines with Docker images on an ARM processor, such as Apple silicon.

+The local configuration is included automatically for local test targets in the Makefile.

 ## Dependencies